Influencer Andrew Tate has assets returned as Romania travel ban lifted

 Social media influencer Andrew Tate has had properties, vehicles, bank accounts and company shares returned to him by Romanian authorities, his spokesperson has said.

-Tate, alongside his brother Tristan, set off on a flight to the US from Bucharest on Thursday morning after a travel ban imposed on the pair during a human trafficking investigation was lifted.
+Tate, alongside his brother Tristan, flew to Florida in the US on Thursday from Bucharest after a travel ban imposed on the pair during a human trafficking investigation was lifted.

 The Trump administration reportedly pressed the Romanian government to lift travel restrictions on the brothers earlier this month.